biocore/qiime/doc/scripts/make_3d_plots.rst

 	**[REQUIRED]**

 	-i, `-`-coord_fname
-		This is the path to the principal coordinates file (i.e., resulting file from `principal_coordinates.py <./principal_coordinates.html>`_), or to a directory containing multiple coord files for averaging (e.g. resulting files from `multiple_rarefactions_even_depth.py <./multiple_rarefactions_even_depth.html>`_, followed by multiple `beta_diversity.py <./beta_diversity.html>`_, followed by multiple `principal_coordinates.py <./principal_coordinates.html>`_).
+		Input principal coordinates filepath (i.e., resulting file from `principal_coordinates.py <./principal_coordinates.html>`_).
+Alternatively, a directory containing multiple principal coordinates files for jackknifed PCoA results.
 	-m, `-`-map_fname
-		This is the metadata mapping file  [default=None]
+		Input metadata mapping filepath

 	**[OPTIONAL]**

 	-b, `-`-colorby
-		This is the categories to color by in the plots from the user-generated mapping file.
-The categories must match the name of a column header in the mapping file exactly and multiple categories can be list by comma separating them without spaces.
-The user can also combine columns in the mapping file by separating the categories by "&&" without spaces [default=None]
+		Comma-separated list categories metadata categories (column headers) to color by in the plots.
+The categories must match the name of a column header in the mapping file exactly.
+Multiple categories can be list by comma separating them without spaces.
+The user can also combine columns in the mapping file by separating the categories by "&&" without spaces. [default=color by all]
 	-a, `-`-custom_axes
-		This is the category from the user-generated mapping file to use as a custom axis in the plot.
-For instance,there is a pH category and would like to seethe samples plotted on that axis instead of PC1, PC2, etc., one can use this option.
-It is also useful for plotting time-series data [default: None]
+		This is the category from the metadata mapping file to use as a custom axis in the plot.
+For instance, if there is a pH category and you would like to see the samples plotted on that axis instead of PC1, PC2, etc., one can use this option.
+It is also useful for plotting time-series data.
+Note: if there is any non-numeric data in the column, it will not be plotted [default: None]
 	-p, `-`-prefs_path
-		This is the user-generated preferences file.
-NOTE: This is a file with a dictionary containing preferences for the analysis [default: None]
+		Input user-generated preferences filepath.
+NOTE: This is a file with a dictionary containing preferences for the analysis. [default: None]
 	-k, `-`-background_color
-		This is the background color to use in the plots (Options are 'black' or 'white'. [default: None] -o, `-`-output_dir
+		Background color to use in the plots. [default: black] `-`-ellipsoid_smoothness
-		Path to the output directory
-	`-`-ellipsoid_smoothness
-		The level of smoothness used in plotting ellipsoids for a summary plot (i.e. using a directory of coord files instead of a single coord file).
-Valid range is 0-3.
+		Used only when plotting ellipsoids for jackknifed beta diversity (i.e. using a directory of coord files instead of a single coord file).
+Valid choices are 0-3.
 A value of 0 produces very coarse "ellipsoids" but is fast to render.
-The default value is 2.
 If you encounter a memory error when generating or displaying the plots, try including just one metadata column in your plot.
-If you still have trouble, reduce the smoothness level to 0 or 1.
+If you still have trouble, reduce the smoothness level to 0. [default: 1]
 	`-`-ellipsoid_opacity
-		Used when plotting ellipsoids for a summary plot (i.e. using a directory of coord files instead of a single coord file).
-Valid range is 0-3.
-A value of 0 produces completely transparent (invisible) ellipsoids.
-A value of 1 produces completely opaque ellipsoids.
-The default value is 0.33.
+		Used only when plotting ellipsoids for jackknifed beta diversity (i.e. using a directory of coord files instead of a single coord file).
+The valid range is between 0-1.
+0 produces completely transparent (invisible) ellipsoids and 1 produces completely opaque ellipsoids. [default=0.33]
 	`-`-ellipsoid_method
-		Used when plotting ellipsoids for a summary plot (i.e. using a directory of coord files instead of a single coord file).
-Valid values are "IQR" (The Interquartile Range) and "sdev" (The standard deviation).
-The default is IQR.
+		Used only when plotting ellipsoids for jackknifed beta diversity (i.e. using a directory of coord files instead of a single coord file).
+Valid values are "IQR" and "sdev". [default=IQR]
+	`-`-master_pcoa
+		Used only when plotting ellipsoids for jackknifed beta diversity (i.e. using a directory of coord files instead of a single coord file).
+These coordinates will be the center of each ellipisoid. [default: None; arbitrarily chosen PC matrix will define the center point]
 	-t, `-`-taxa_fname
-		If you wish to perform a biplot, where taxa are plotted along with samples, supply an otu table format file.
-Typically this is the output from `summarize_taxa.py <./summarize_taxa.html>`_.
+		Used only when generating BiPlots.
+Input summarized taxa filepath (i.e., from `summarize_taxa.py <./summarize_taxa.html>`_).
+Taxa will be plotted with the samples. [default=None]
 	`-`-n_taxa_keep
-		If performing a biplot, the number of taxa to display; use -1 to display all. [default: 10] `-`-biplot_output_file
+		Used only when generating BiPlots.
+This is the number of taxa  to display.
+Use -1 to display all. [default: 10] `-`-biplot_output_file
-		If performing a biplot, save the biplot coordinates in this file. [default: None] `-`-master_pcoa
-		If performing averaging on multiple coord files, the other coord files will be aligned to this one through procrustes analysis.
-This master file will not be included in the averaging.
-If this master coord file is not provided, one of the other coord files will be chosen arbitrarily as the target alignment. [default: None]
-	`-`-output_format
+		Used only when generating BiPlots.
+Output coordinates filepath  when generating a biplot. [default: None] `-`-output_format
 		Output format.
-Valid choices are: king, invue.
-If this option is set to invue you will need to also use the option -b to define which column(s) from the metadata file the script will write an output file from; it will also do not account for any other optional paramenter pass. [default: king]
+If this option is set to invue you will need to also use the option -b to define which column(s) from the metadata file the script should use when writing an output file. [default: king]
 	-n, `-`-interpolation_points
-		Number of extra points to use between samples and interpolate, the minimum is 2.
-Only used with the inVUE output. [default: 0]
+		Used only when generating inVUE plots.
+Number of points between samples for interpolatation. [default: 0] `-`-polyhedron_points
-	`-`-polyhedron_points
-		Points to be generated  to create a frame around the PCoA plots.
-Only used when --output_format is  inVUE. [default: 4] `-`-polyhedron_offset
+		Used only when generating inVUE plots.
+The number of points to be generated when creating a frame around the PCoA plots. [default: 4]
+	`-`-polyhedron_offset
-		Offset to be added to  the points created in the --polyheadron_points option.
-Only used when  --output_format is inVUE. [default: 1.5]
+		Used only when generating inVUE plots.
+The offset to be added to each point created when using the --polyhedron_points option.
+This is only used when using the invue output_format. [default: 1.5]
+	-o, `-`-output_dir
+		Path to the output directory

 **Output:**